-- o If no such context is found, i.e., the state is IDLE, then the message is silently dropped. - o If state is I1-SENT, I2-SENT, or I2BIS-SENT then the host performs the following actions: If a CGA Parameter Data Structure is included in the message, then the host MUST verify if the actual PDS contained in the packet corresponds to the ULID(peer).
+- o If no such context is found, i.e., the state is IDLE, then the message is silently dropped. - o If state is I1-SENT, I2-SENT, or I2BIS-SENT then the host performs the following actions: If a CGA Parameter Data Structure (PDS) is included in the message, then the host MUST verify that the actual PDS contained in the message corresponds to the ULID(peer) as specified in Section 7.2.
 If the verification fails, then the message is silently dropped.
-If the verification succeeds, then the host records the information from the R2 message in the context state.
-It records the peer's locator set in the context.
-It SHOULD perform the HBA/CGA verification of the peer's locator set at this point in time.

-o If the state is ESTABLISHED, the R2 message is silently ignored.
+If the verification succeeds, then the host records the information from the R2 message in the context state; it records the peer's locator set and CT(peer).
+The host SHOULD perform the HBA/CGA verification of the peer's locator set at this point in time, as specified in Section 7.2.
+The host sets its state to ESTABLISHED. - o If the state is ESTABLISHED, the R2 message is silently ignored, (since this is likely to be a reply to a retransmitted I2 message).

 Before the host completes the R2 processing it MUST look for a possible context confusion i.e. where it would end up with multiple contexts using the same CT(peer) for the same peer host.
-See Section 7.12.
+See Section 7.14.

-7.14 Sending R1bis packets
+7.16 Sending R1bis messages

-Upon the receipt of a shim6 payload extension header where there is no current SHIM6 context at the receiver, the receiver is to respond with an R1bis packet in order to enable a fast re-establishment of the lost SHIM6 context.
+Upon the receipt of a shim6 payload extension header where there is no current SHIM6 context at the receiver, the receiver is to respond with an R1bis message in order to enable a fast re-establishment of the lost SHIM6 context.